Yuan-cyber/NASA-Explorer-App/README.md

 The frontend will start on http://localhost:3000 by default.

+## Usage

+- Use the navigation bar to switch between Home, APOD, EPIC, and NeoWs pages.
+- **On the Home page**, you can also click directly on the APOD image, the latest Earth photo, or the asteroid card to quickly enter the corresponding page.
+- On the APOD page, click “✨Turn This Into Poetry✨” to generate a poetic caption.
+- On the EPIC page, select any date to view Earth images for that day, and click “Animate” to play the sequence.
+- On the NeoWs page, click on a date to see that day's asteroid list.

 ## API Endpoints

 - /api/apod — Get Astronomy Picture of the Day